joejnke/Deductive_systems/README.md

     - Constructor description:
         - world():

-            Initialize the world by setting all the attributes to their coresponding values.
+            Initialize the world by setting all the attributes to their corresponding values.

     - Accessors:
         - grid_init()